ttytm/dialog/README.md

 > [!NOTE]
 > v doc provides an overview of all public definitions. \
-> Use `v doc -comments dialog.src` in the terminal, or refer to the module's [doc pages](https://ttytm.github.io/dialog/dialog.html) in the browser.
+> Use `v doc -comments dialog` in the terminal, or refer to the module's [doc pages](https://ttytm.github.io/dialog/dialog.html) in the browser.

 ### Example